danielga/gm_luaerror/readme.md

 	-- returns nil followed by an error string in case of failure to detour

 	Hooks:
-	LuaError(isruntime, sourcefile, sourceline, errorstr, stack)
+	LuaError(isruntime, fullerror, sourcefile, sourceline, errorstr, stack)
-	-- isruntime is a boolean saying whether this is a runtime error or not -- sourcefile is a string which is the source file of the error -- sourceline is a number which is the source line of the error -- errorstr is a string which is the error itself
+	-- isruntime is a boolean saying whether this is a runtime error or not -- fullerror is a string which is the full error
+	-- sourcefile is a string which is the source file of the error -- sourceline is a number which is the source line of the error -- errorstr is a string which is the error itself
 	-- stack is a table containing the Lua stack at the time of the error

-	ClientLuaError(player, errorstr)
+	ClientLuaError(player, fullerror, sourcefile, sourceline, errorstr, stack)
-	-- player is a Player object which indicates who errored -- errorstr is a string which is the error itself
+	-- player is a Player object which indicates who errored -- fullerror is a string which is the full error (trimmed and cleaned up) -- sourcefile is a string which is the source file of the error (may be nil) -- sourceline is a number which is the source line of the error (may be nil) -- errorstr is a string which is the error itself (may be nil) -- stack is a table containing the Lua stack at the time of the error -- sourcefile, sourceline and errorstr may be nil because of ErrorNoHalt and friends

 Mac was not tested at all (sorry but I'm poor).